-1. WARNING
+WARNING

 - a.
 Students with a cumulative GPA below 2.0, but still sufficient for Good Standing status will be given a Warning Letter from the Registrar, notifying them of their current GPA and their need to improve.
-They will be asked to meet regularly with their assigned Academic Success Advisor (normally the chairperson of the student's declared major) who may assign the student to take SKL 111 (Success in College) or arrange some other method by which academic improvement can take place. - b.
-Students whose semester GPA falls below 2.0, but whose cumulative GPA is 2.0 or above will be given a letter from the Registrar, notifying them of their current GPA and their need to improve.
-They also will be asked to meet with their assigned Academic Success Advisor who may assign the student to take SKL 111 (Success in College) or arrange some other method by which academic improvement can take place. - 2.
-ACADEMIC PROBATION: When a student's cumulative GPA falls below the required level for -Good Standing||, the student will be placed on Academic Probation for the following semester.
+They will be asked to meet regularly with their assigned Academic Advisor (normally the chairperson of the student's declared major) who may assign the student to take SKL 111 (Success in College) or arrange some other method by which academic improvement can take place. - b.
+Students with a semester GPA that falls below 2.0, but with a cumulative GPA of 2.0 or above will be given a letter from the Registrar, notifying them of their current GPA and their need to improve.
+They also will be asked to meet with their assigned Academic Advisor who may assign the student to take SKL 111 (Success in College) or arrange some other method by which academic improvement can take place.

+ACADEMIC PROBATION

+When a student's cumulative GPA falls below the required level for "Good Standing," the student will be placed on Academic Probation for the following semester.
 The probationary status is entered on the student's transcript.
 The Registrar will inform by letter each student placed on Academic Probation at the end of the semester.

-Students who are on Academic Probation (AP) are designated as -at risk.|| During one or more previous semesters they demonstrated a lack of performance in major academic skills.
+Students who are on Academic Probation (AP) are designated as "at risk."
+During one or more previous semesters they demonstrated a lack of performance in major academic skills.
 Because of this, AP students are required to comply with a prescribed plan of academic support.
 Students will be required to meet regularly with their Academic Advisor during the probationary period.